F33RNI/GPT-Telegramus/README.md

   - Chat history support
   - Web-browsing support (probably)
   - Now supports requests with images (you can send an image with text to it) **NEW**
+- **Gemini**
+  - Google's AI using the Gemini Pro model
+  - Chat history support
+  - Requests with images (you can send an image with text to it)
+  - Requests with images will not be recorded in the chat history since Google hasn't support this

 ----------